Aladdin (2019) - Review

 TL;DR (Conclusion)

 Aladdin is mediocre.
 There were things I liked and things I didn’t like.
-A talented cast, good dancing, ugly CGI, and uninventive re-imaginings of the songs culminated in a musical package that just made me shrug and say “fine.”
+A talented cast, good dancing, ugly CGI, and uninventive re-imaginings of the songs culminated in a musical package that just made me shrug and say “Fine.”
 It exists, like many other remakes out there and it does very little to justify its existence, but it at least does not offend enough to make it a travesty.